Small towns have limited budgets. I get it. That’s why I’m keeping track of funds that other rural places have used to help bring me to town.

 If you see I happen to be speaking somewhere close to you, it’s perfectly OK to ask if I can extend my stay to include you.
 Sometimes I can, and I’ll be glad to talk about a reduced fee.
 But ask early!
 Give me time to consider and possibly adjust travel plans.

-To show others more about me, you can share this PDF bio with potential sponsors and partners.
+To show others more about me, you can share any of the info from my media kit with potential sponsors and partners.

 Share these newsletters